 The mechanical sand sculptures, his trademark of sorts, that he creates are not only large but also beautifully detailed.

 Television shows, movie stars and presidential candidates are just some of his clients.
-He’s been featured with 5 other professional sand sculptors in the TV show called “Sand Masters”.
+He’s been featured with five other professional sand sculptors in the TV show called “Sand Masters”.

 6. Chico MacMurtrie – Robotics Art Expert

 When most of us think of robots, we think of mechanical and cold objects with no emotions.
-Chico MacMurtrie, founder of Amporphic Robot Works (ARW), is an artist who creates robots and transforms them into works of art filled with a certain awkward beauty.
+Chico MacMurtrie, the founder of Amorphic Robot Works (ARW), is an artist who creates robots and transforms them into works of art filled with a certain awkward beauty.

 Read Also: 40 State-Of-The-Art Humanoid Robot Artworks